-The Los Angeles Times has reported that at the time of his death, Rolling Stone reporter Michael Hastings was working on a story about CIA director Brennan.
+The Los Angeles Times has reported that at the time of his death, Rolling Stone reporter Michael Hastings was working on a story about then-CIA director John Brennan.

 Hastings was killed in a fiery one-car accident in 2013 which puzzled crash experts and Hastings' friends.
 Hastings' new leased Mercedes C250 SUV went up in a fireball as it hit a tree in central Los Angeles after speeding at four in the morning.

 After the crash, former Bush national counter-terrorism czar Richard Clarke told the Huffington Post: